udaysh134/fluix/docs/activity-records.md

 - N/A
 ### <font color="#fac08f">Tasks :</font>
 - Learn how to Create, Manage and Use local header files, now necessary to understand the functioning and execution of main program.
-- Learn how to compile multiple files (including header files) and get comfortable with basic "gcc" commands.
+- Learn how to compile multiple files (including header files) and get comfortable with basic GCC commands.
-- Understand "Makefiles" and how they work, now necessary to match the pace of the project's progress.
+- Understand `Makefiles` and how they work, now necessary to match the pace of the project's progress.
-- Create a function to extract and parse data from ".env" files.
-Function creation is expected to be done inside "utils.c" file with proper section division.
+- Create a function to extract and parse data from `.env` files.
+Function creation is expected to be done inside `utils.c` file with proper section division.
-- Extend the functionality of "admin.c" and "user.c" to further make progress towards the goal of the project.
+- Extend the functionality of `admin.c` and `user.c` to further make progress towards the goal of the project.

 ######
 ## 🗓️ <font color="#e36c09">Oct 01, 2025 - - - - - - - - ></font>
 ### <font color="#fac08f">Discussions :</font>
 - Finalized which main C file will continue and how other important functions will be created and used later, using header files.
-- Introduced ".env" files with their necessity and talked about ".json" files and their structure & functioning and how they're going to store data provided by users + a little on how scoring algorithm will be put in place to find the closest matching question, to display correct answer - all using tags.
+- Introduced `.env` files with their necessity and talked about `.json` files and their structure & functioning and how they're going to store data provided by users + a little on how scoring algorithm will be put in place to find the closest matching question, to display correct answer - all using tags.
 - Discussed and allotted work on how backend team (including [Yazdaan](https://github.com/SenorDan031), [Manikant](https://github.com/manikant12aggi) and [Chirag](https://github.com/chirag88533)) must start working on the backend structure, the whole project is relying on.
 Which includes - creating important functions globally for the project and working on file creation > updation > deletion, all using C.
-- Visually discussed what our User DB's structure is going to look like - how the ".json" files inside folders, which are further inside other folders are going to be stored and work all together.
+- Visually discussed what our User DB's structure is going to look like - how the `.json` files inside folders, which are further inside other folders are going to be stored and work all together.
 ### <font color="#fac08f">Tasks :</font>
 - I ([Uday](https://github.com/udaysh134)) will be focusing on the management and documentation part of the project + building a working UI prototype for presentation using Figma later.
-- [Manikant](https://github.com/manikant12aggi) and [Chirag](https://github.com/chirag88533) will be coordinating together in making important re-usable functions for the project using header files (with ".h" extension).
+- [Manikant](https://github.com/manikant12aggi) and [Chirag](https://github.com/chirag88533) will be coordinating together in making important re-usable functions for the project using header files (with `.h` extension).
 - [Yazdaan](https://github.com/SenorDan031) will majorly be working on creating prototypes which are important for the project's core idea of - Feeding the information > Amending it accordingly > Using that information to provide answers.
 - (For all members) Learn what JSON files are and how to manipulate data stored in them, using C.
 - Add your names on your GitHub profiles for recognition and consistency (changing usernames is totally up to you).